eliaskounakas/linear-hashing/README.md

 # linear-hashing

-An alternative implementation of std::set which uses a linear hashing table
+An alternative implementation of std::set which uses a linear hashing table.